 AN IMPROBABLE SKIMPY FASHION FAD ARRIVES IN MIDWINTERThey're called Hot Pants, Short Shorts, Cool Pants, or simply Les Shorts - and in no time they have captured the fashion scene.
 Augmented by tights or body stockings and boots, hot pants are everywhere, winter winds or not.
 In Paris, London and New York, department stores can't stock them fast enough.
 And their eager acceptance by designers from the smallest boutique to the highest couture means that hot pants will be around for a while.
 "They are the sort of fad" said a European fashion observer "that topples institutions."

 At Castel's new Le Fayer bistro, Kirsten Gille from Denmark tries out possibly the shortest shorts in Paris from a boutique called Beige.

 In London, Elaine Taylor wife of actor Christopher Plummer, perches on their new circular tub in Mr Freedom's satin mini-overalls & Mr Freedom stripey sweater.

 Comparing photos, (right) one Parisienne wears a knitted number from Dorothée Bis while her friend has on velvet shorts from Fousta.

 Hot pants could mean chilblains while pub crawling in frigid London, but Jill Offwood covers her satin shorts with a shaggy maxi.

-All images and original text scanned by Sweet Jane from Life Magazine January 29th 1971.
-Photographs by Enrico Sarsini.
+All images scanned by Sweet Jane from an original fashion feature in Life Magazine, January 29th 1971.
+All Photographs by Enrico Sarsini.